twisted/constantly/docs/index.rst

 Constant Names
 --------------

-Constants which have no value apart from their name and identity can be defined by subclassing :api:`twisted.python.constants.Names <Names>` .
+Constants which have no value apart from their name and identity can be defined by subclassing `constantly.Names` .
 Consider this example, in which some HTTP request method constants are defined.

 .. code-block:: python

-    from twisted.python.constants import NamedConstant, Names
+    from constantly import NamedConstant, Names
     class METHOD(Names):
         """
         Constants representing various HTTP request methods.